There are many, many things to do in Edinburgh, Scotland… So many that I felt a bit overwhelmed at first.

 Next, you want to collect the audio guide (included in your ticket) and board the ship.

-The tour of Royal Yacht Britannia takes about 1.5 hours.
+The tour of the Royal Yacht Britannia takes about 1.5 hours.
 There are clear signs to guide you along the way.

 I enjoyed seeing the wooden decks, the admiral’s rooms, the sun lounge, the royal bedrooms and the state dining room.